MicrosoftDocs/memdocs/memdocs/configmgr/protect/deploy-use/defender-advanced-threat-protection.md

 1. Review the Microsoft Defender for Endpoint dashboard.

-    - **Microsoft Defender ATP Agent Onboarding Status**: The number and percentage of eligible managed client computers with active Microsoft Defender ATP policy onboarded
+    - **Microsoft Defender ATP Agent Onboarding Status**: The number and percentage of eligible managed client computers with active Microsoft Defender for Endpoint policy onboarded

-    - **Microsoft Defender ATP Agent Health**: Percentage of computer clients reporting status for their Microsoft Defender ATP agent
+    - **Microsoft Defender ATP Agent Health**: Percentage of computer clients reporting status for their Microsoft Defender for Endpoint agent

         - **Healthy** - Working properly